 P.Mean >> Category >> Mixed linear regression models (created 2007-07-03).

 Mixed linear regression models, also known as random coefficient models extend the simple linear regression model to cases where you have to characterize variation between patients and within patients.
 Articles are arranged by date with the most recent entries at the top.
-You can find outside resources at the bottom of this page.
-Other entries about mixed linear regression models can be found in the mixed linear regression models page at the StATS website.
+Also see Category: Analysis of variance and Category: Linear regression.

 2009